Yes, virtual credit cards are generally safe and can offer added security compared to physical cards.

 - Not ideal for reservations: When you make a hotel reservation with a virtual card, it can be difficult to match your payment method during check-in.
 Hotels typically require a physical card upon arrival, so using a virtual card may require additional confirmation, like contacting your bank.

-What banks have virtual temporary credit card numbers?
+What providers offer virtual temporary credit card numbers?

 American Express offers virtual card numbers through its integration with Android devices and Google Chrome as a browser extension.